OfficeDev/O365-iOS-Connect/README.md

 * [Xcode](https://developer.apple.com/) from Apple.
 * An Office 365 account.
-You can get an Office 365 account by signing up for an [Office 365 Developer site](http://msdn.microsoft.com/en-us/library/office/fp179924.aspx).
+You can get an Office 365 account by signing up for an [Office 365 Developer site](http://msdn.microsoft.com/library/office/fp179924.aspx).
 This will give you access to the APIs that you can use to create apps that target Office 365 data.
 * A Microsoft Azure tenant to register your application.
 Azure Active Directory provides identity services that applications use for authentication and authorization.
 A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).

   **Important**: You will also need to ensure your Azure subscription is bound to your Office 365 tenant.
 To do this see the Active Directory team's blog post, [Creating and Managing Multiple Windows Azure Active Directories](http://blogs.technet.com/b/ad/archive/2013/11/08/creating-and-managing-multiple-windows-azure-active-directories.aspx).
 The section **Adding a new directory** will explain how to do this.
-You can also read [Set up Azure Active Directory access for your Developer Site](http://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) for more information.
+You can also see [Set up your Office 365 development environment](https://msdn.microsoft.com/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) and the section **Associate your Office 365 account with Azure AD to create and manage apps** for more information.

 * Installation of [CocoaPods](https://cocoapods.org/) as a dependency manager.
 CocoaPods will allow you to pull the Office 365 and Azure Active Directory Authentication Library (ADAL) dependencies into the project.